timuric/ga-bigquery-cheatsheet/README.md

-# Google analytics cookbook for Bigquery
+# Google Analytics Cookbook for BigQuery
 Cheat sheet for Bigquery using Google Analytics dataset

 ## Dates ranges